 Improving fuel economy alone will not reduce life cycle greenhouse gas (GHG) emissions to the levels required for carbon dioxide (CO2) stabilization.
 We also need fuels with lower fossil carbon content1, including biofuels, electricity, and gaseous fuels such as compressed natural gas (CNG), liquefied petroleum gas (LPG), and hydrogen.
 Ford cannot increase alternative fuel use simply by offering vehicles that can use these fuels.
-Widespread use of these fuels will also require significant efforts by fuel and energy providers, including or expansion of refueling infrastructure.
+Widespread use of these fuels will also require significant efforts by fuel and energy providers, including continued development of the fuels themselves and considerable updating or expansion of refueling infrastructure.
 Government action will also be required to facilitate the adoption of common standards for fuel quality and refueling infrastructure, as well as measures such as tax incentives to encourage manufacturers to produce the fuels and consumers to use them.